-This certainly suggests that other drugs in this class (PPIs) might also occasionally trigger pruritis ani.
+This certainly suggests that other drugs in this class (PPIs) might also occasionally trigger pruritus ani.

-There are a number of other things that can also contribute to itchy bottom syndrome (aka pruritis any or anal itching).
+There are a number of other things that can also contribute to itchy bottom syndrome (aka pruritus ani or anal itching).
 Some people are sensitive to certain foods such as citrus fruit, coffee or even beans.
 Others report that clothes washed in fabric softener cause unbearable itching.
 This is especially true if the clothes are tight or restrictive in the crotch area.

-A drug company marketing guru once told us that people often call pruritis ani hemorrhoids because it is slightly more acceptable.
-He also hinted that many hemorrhoid creams are really treating the itch-scratch-itch vicious cycle of pruritis any.
+A drug company marketing guru once told us that people often call pruritus ani hemorrhoids because it is slightly more acceptable.
+He also hinted that many hemorrhoid creams are really treating the itch-scratch-itch vicious cycle of pruritus ani.

 We do recommend a bidet for hygiene reasons.
 We also encourage those afflicted to try witch hazel.
-Thanks to our Native American forebears, we have this wonderful herb which has been used for centuries as an astringent and cleansing agent.
+Native Americans identified this wonderful herb, which has been used for centuries as an astringent and cleansing agent.